efeefe/is/pages/concepts/01.universal-registry-things/item-opendott.md

 ### Open questions

 * Who is responsible for maintaining the database?
 One organisation?
 A consortium of interested parties?
 * Is it relevant to set it up as a blockchain?
+Or a decentralised database / open protocol?
 * What are the risks involved?
 Copyright infingement, restricted materials etc.

 ### Sketches